lupyuen/lupyuen.github.io/src/sensor.md

 That's why I'm about to experiment with __Visual Programming__ for NuttX Sensors.

-Perhaps we can __drag-n-drop a NuttX Sensor__ into our LoRaWAN App...
+Perhaps we can [__drag-n-drop a NuttX Sensor__](https://github.com/google/blockly) into our LoRaWAN App...

 And __auto-generate the Zig code__ for the NuttX Sensor!
 (Pic below)

-That would be an awesome way for people to mix-n-match various NuttX Sensors for IoT Gadgets!
+That would be an awesome way to mix-n-match various NuttX Sensors for IoT Gadgets!

 ![Visual Programming for Zig with NuttX Sensors](https://lupyuen.github.io/images/sensor-visual.jpg)